Facebook Advertising 101: Understanding Facebook Ads Metrics

 Analyzing Ad Performance Metrics

 The best way to analyze Facebook ads metrics is on the ad level.
 You can also go for the ad set level, but we wouldn’t recommend analyzing it on the campaign level because, at that point, there isn’t much that can be adjusted even if you find something that isn’t working well.
-The ad set level is a bit better as you have more freedom, but analyzing each ad separately is best as it gives you the most precise and exact information you can ever get.
-But how can you analyze your ad performance metrics?

 First, you go to the Ads tab and look at the ad performance metrics data provided for each ad.
 Now, look at the ads that have the best and worst performance metrics.
 Facebook provides you with the data on each ad separately so you can see how every ad is doing with every parameter.
 Consider your current objective and the ad performance metrics most relevant to your current goals.
 Open the best-performing ad and the worst-performing ad to compare them.
 Check them for every single one of your selected Facebook ads metrics.
 Think of what could be the cause of the difference in performance.
 Is there a drastic difference in color, design, or symbolics?
 Is it maybe the difference between the copies?
 Is it the tone or the message itself?
 Consider every aspect of both ads and adjust the low-performance ads to match the best version and deliver the results you’re looking for.
-If you want to improve your ROAS significantly then its advised to delegate your marketing campaigns to a digital media buying agency.
+If you want to improve your ROAS significantly then its advised to delegate your marketing campaigns to a meta advertising agency.

 Beyond the Basics: Advanced Digital Marketing Metrics

 Do you want to level up your Facebook advertising and ads metrics understanding further?
 We have the key to going just a bit further to see those impressive results.
-Here’s our list of advanced digital marketing metrics that you can use to gain deeper insights into your advertising campaigns:

 1. Lifetime Value (LTV): This digital marketing metric measures the total amount of revenue a customer is expected to generate over their lifetime with your business.
 It is a more comprehensive measure of customer value than digital marketing metrics like cost per acquisition (CPA) or conversion rate, as it takes into account the long-term relationship between the customer and your business.